Underpinning Solutions & Services

-The process of strengthening the foundation of an existing building or other structure is called underpinning.
-Usually this involves extending the foundation depth or distributing the load across a greater area.
-Underpinning is a repair project and in order to choose the correct method, it is necessary to understand the current situation and problems concerning the entire foundation.
-Underpinning can be carried out for a variety of reasons, the most common of which are:
+Underpinning is the process of strengthening the foundation of an existing building or other structure and involves extending the foundation depth or distributing the load across a greater area.
+Underpinning is a major subsidence repair technique and in order to choose the correct method, it is necessary to understand the current situation and problems concerning the entire foundation.

 - A change in soil conditions under the foundation